Rezende-Fabio/Rezende-Fabio/README.md

 ## Hi!
 I'm Fabio Rezende

 - 🔭 Today I work as a Junior Systems Analyst
-- 👨‍💻 Studying Systems Analysis and Development (IFSP)
+- 👨‍💻 Graduated in Systems Analysis and Development (IFSP)
 - 🌱 Studying Python and JavaScript

 ## 🌐 Socials